vohai611/haivo/content/project/2021-08-06-diem-thi-thpt/index.markdown

 |  9| 1000011| 6.0| 7.75| 8.2|   NA|   NA|   NA| 3.00| 7.25| 8.50|NA  |
 | 10| 1000010| 8.8| 6.25| 9.2| 8.75| 8.75| 3.00|   NA|   NA|   NA|NA  |

-In the script, I also exploit multi-core in my machine (4-cores) to send multiple request simultaneously by using `furrr` package (front-end to the `future` package).
+In the script, I also exploit multi-core in my machine (4-cores) to send multiple request simultaneously by using `{furrr}` package (front-end to the `{future}` package).
 The use of parallel code yield around 3 times faster result (60 mins for nearly 1 millions result) compare with normal use.

 Because the API sent me the province code instead of province name, I will need an extra step to get the province.